iRobotEducation/create3_docs/docs/setup/discovery-server.md

         export FASTRTPS_DEFAULT_PROFILES_FILE=/path/to/the/xml/profile

-1. Now, try running a topic list by typing `ros2 topic list`.
+1. Now, try looking for the Create® 3 topics list by running `ros2 topic list`.